ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

 You may submit as many times as you like till the deadline.

 - The `Programming Assignment 4 - questions` assignment in Gradescope, where you will submit the written part of this PA.
-    - The first question your big-O justifications.
+    - The first question is your big-O justifications.
   - The second question is for your List analysis.
   - The third question is for your matchings for the mystery functions, along with your graphs and justifications.
-The following are what need to be answered in the subquestions.
+The following are what needs to be answered in the subquestions.
       - The BigO bounds for each implementation f1-6.
     - A listing that matches each of mysteryA-F to an implementation f1-6 above
     - Three graphs that justify a few choices above.
 These don't need to